Boba Shop Case Study: Pearl Lemon Boba

 Marketing cannot be forgotten in our shop’s set-up.

-To achieve this, we developed a website, created social media accounts, and listed ourselves in directories.
+We developed a website, created social media accounts, and listed ourselves in directories to achieve this.
 Once these foundations were laid, we initiated

 SEO efforts to enhance our visibility on Google and establish an active online presence.

-Aside flyering, we also bought loyalty cards.
-Once we got them in we specifically trained our team to push people to take one home with them.
+Aside from flyering, we also bought loyalty cards.
+Once we got them in we trained our team to push people to take one home with them.
 They were a simple buy 9 get the 10th free stamp card.
-This worked phenomenally in creating repeat customers., and we had to order over 5000 loyalty cards in year one.
+This worked phenomenally in creating repeat customers. we had to order over 5000 loyalty cards in year one.

 We also had QR codes at the register to scan for discounts and reviews.
 This was a simple and engaging way to get people to leave reviews while waiting for their drink to be ready.